eddieantonio/spiffy/README.md

 ## jQuery

-Then, to sick Spiffy on this sucker simply do the following:
+Then, to sic Spiffy on this sucker simply do the following:

 ```js
 $('#spiffy-example').spiffy();